esaulpaugh/headlong/README.md

 ### Misc

-headlong depends on gson and bouncycastle.
+headlong (optionally) depends on gson and bouncycastle.
 Test suite should take less than one minute to run.
 Test packages require junit and spongycastle.
-Jar size is ~119 KiB as of 02/04/20.
+Jar size is ~116 KiB as of 02/14/20.
 Java 8+.

 See the wiki for more, such as TupleTypes, packed encoding (and decoding), RLPList, and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki